Piotr

 ISM University of Management and Economics

 ISM University of Management and Economics is a prestigious AACSB-accredited international university located in Vilnius, Lithuania.
-Known for its strong business connections and modern teaching methods, ISM emphasizes practical learning through close industry partnerships and comprehensive career support from day one.
+Focusing on innovation and organization management, with the goal of applying these disciplines to the non-profit sector — building capacity, scaling impact, and leading change-driven organizations.
 Studies supported by the EU4Belarus programme providing support for political refugees.

 Innovation Management Technology Management Strategy Leadership